 Ted Jordan was the third generation of shoemakers in the family, having taken over as Managing Director of Jordan Shoes in 1961.
-In 1982 Ted and Sheelagh purchased the original 74 hectare Stellenbosch property that makes up the core of Jordan Wine Estate and embarked on an extensive replanting programme, specializing in classic varieties suited to the different soils and slopes.
-Subsequent purchases of adjoining property have taken the total area of the Estate to 161 ha.
+In 1982 Ted and Sheelagh purchased the original 74 hectare Stellenbosch property that makes up the core of Jordan Wine Estate and embarked on an extensive replanting programme, specialising in classic varieties suited to the different soils and slopes.
+Subsequent purchases of adjoining property have taken the total area of the Estate to 164 ha.

 Seldom are farmers more hands-on than Ted and Sheelagh were.
 Ted was happiest developing a new vineyard or earthmoving with his bulldozer, and until his retirement at the age of 78 he was completely involved in harvesting activities.
-Jordan Wine Estate would not have been the success it is today without their foresight, their energy and their determination to succeed.
+Jordan Wine Estate would not have been the success it is today without their foresight, energy and determination to succeed.

 Sjaak grew up in the vineyards on a Tulbagh Estate.
-Although surrounded by vines he went to Boland College to study Business Management for 3 years.
+Although surrounded by vines he went to Boland College to study Financial Management for 3 years.
 Once graduated and in need of work he went to assist for a week at Tulbagh Co-op.
-A week turned into 3 years as he made him indispensable.
+A week turned into 3 years as he made himself indispensable.
 Here, Sjaak learnt the grading of grapes and importance of quality of quantity.
 He moved on after successfully managing 3 harvests, to Saxenburg, a Stellenbosch wine estate.
 It didn’t take long before he moved over to his neighbours at Jordan Wine Estate.

 15 years later, Sjaak has proved himself year after year with producing award winning wines with Gary & Kathy Jordan.

-Sjaak is part of the Jordan family and knows each corner of the winery inside out.
+Sjaak is part of the Jordan family and knows each corner of the winery inside and out.
 If he is not in the cellar he is on his bike cycling the mountain ranges of the Cape.